 - On the side panel select Advanced settings.

 - Under “What type of role would you like to create?” select port and then next.

 - Select TCP and then type in the port numbers (5053 and one more) under Specific local ports and select next.

 - Select “Allow the connection”, and then select next.

 - Select when the rule applies on which networks and/or domains and select next.

 - Name the rule and click Finish.

-- All ports necessary for ASP Suite have now been allowed through Windows Firewall.
+- All ports necessary for communicating with your hosted License Server have now been allowed through Windows Firewall.